BILLPC2684/TGR-PRTO-RAYLIB/README.md

 - Compile Errors: `No` Just some redudant warning from gcc

-- Runnable Build: `Mostly` Functional, working on it...
+- Runnable Build: `Yes, but No` Functional, but crashes for no reason...

 - CPU Utilization: `Unstable` Functional, Not Finished Implementing Yet!! (still adding functionality to instructions)